Brahim-Benaissa/Brahim-Benaissa.github.io/tabs/research.md

 - **Deep Neural Network and YUKI algorithm for Inner damage characterization based on elastic boundary displacement**. <a href="https://icsces.com/" target="_blank"> ICSCES 2022 </a>  International Conference of Steel and Composite for Engineering Structures.
 12-13th September 2022.
 Ancona, Italy.

 - **Design recommendation system based on customer profile and wanted affect**. <a href="https://keer.org/keer2022/" target="_blank"> KEER 2022 </a>  Kansei Engineering and Emotion Research.
 5-8th September 2022.
 Barcelona, Spain.

+## 2020

+ - **BLE Signal Fingerprint for Indoor Localization Using Smart Phone**. <a href="https://www.ehu.eus/ccwintco/cybSPEED/international-symposium-at-kyutech-may-23/" target="_blank"> EU H2020 CyberSPEED </a> Potentials and Perspectives of Communication among Humans and Agents Including Robots and Animals.
+22–23 May 2020, Kitakyushu, Japan.

 ## 2018